 - Tradition and Artistry: The interplay between the music and movements transforms the ritual into a captivating display of tradition and artistry.

-- Cultural Depth and Resonance: Sarama adds cultural and emotional significance to the ceremony, elevating its impact for both fighters and spectators.
+- Cultural Depth and Resonance: Muay Thai Orchestra adds cultural and emotional significance to the ceremony, elevating its impact for both fighters and spectators.

 - Setting the Tone: The music establishes the atmosphere, making the Wai Kru a profound and memorable experience that connects deeply with Muay Thai’s heritage.